St. Louis, MO

 February 2019 - Attorneys Jacob Plattenberger and Tyler Schneider, along with paralegal Jill Berndl, are scheduled to go to trial on a Popcorn lung lawsuit in May.
 The case, which involves a former flavor factory worker, will take place in Los Angeles, California and is expected to last approximately four weeks.
 This will be the second California trial involving diacetyl for TorHoerman Law.
 The last trial was in Orange County, California and resulted in a verdict for the plaintiff.
 The jury awarded our client $2.6 million against Citrus and Allied Essences Ltd., the company that supplied the diacetyl.

-“Popcorn lung” is the nickname for bronchiolits obliterans, a lung condition that damages your lung’s smallest airways and is caused by prolonged exposure to diacetyl.
-Popcorn lung lawsuits have been filed against the manufacturers of this dangerous drugs and the companies that did not protect their workers.
+“Popcorn lung” is the nickname for bronchiolitis obliterans, a lung condition that damages your lung’s smallest airways and is caused by prolonged exposure to diacetyl.
+A Popcorn Lung lawsuit has been filed against the manufacturers of these dangerous drugs and the companies that did not protect their workers.

 Diacetyl is a highly toxic chemical compound that is very dangerous to not only people who work with it but also to consumers.
 Diacetyl exposure can cause permanent, severe, and potentially lethal lung disease in workers and consumers.
 Despite this, many people continue to work with diacetyl and are not told of the steps they need to take to protect themselves.
 Also, consumers could be breathing diacetyl vapors and risking their health by using products containing diacetyl.